Instantons on the Blown-up Surface and the Affine Vertex Algebra

 \subsection{The main results of the paper}

-In \cite{10.1215/S0012-7094-94-07613-8}, Nakajima invented the Nakajima quiver varieties and started the study of the relation between the moduli space of instantons and vertex operator algebras (VOA for short).
-In \cite{Vafa-Witten}, Vafa--Witten found unexpected links between the supersymmetric Yang-Mills theory with the 2-dimensional conformal field theory (2d CFT for short), inspired by mathematical works \cite{Mukai,Nakashima,Qin,Yoshioka1995,Yoshioka1996,Klyachko,10.1215/S0012-7094-94-07613-8} and the S-duality.
-In this paper, we answer a question in Vafa--Witten's paper \cite{Vafa-Witten}, which relates Yoshioka's blow-up formula with the WZW models of $\mathrm{SU}(r)$ at level $1$.
-It is one of the oldest open problems relating the moduli space of instantons and VOA.

-Let $S$ be a smooth projective surface and $\hat{S}:=\mathrm{Bl}_oS$ be the blow-up of $S$ along a closed point $o$, with the exceptional curve $C$ and the projection map $p:\hat{S}\to S$.
-Let $H$ be an ample line bundle on $S$.
-Given a total Chern class $c=(r,c_1,n)$, let $\mc{M}_H(c)$ be the moduli space of Gieseker stable sheaves on $S$ with the total Chern class $c$.
-For any $1\gg \epsilon>0$, the pullback $p^*H-\epsilon C$ is also $\mb{Q}$-ample.
-Moreover, given a total Chern class $\hat{c}$ on $\hat S$, the moduli space $\mc{M}_{p^*H-\epsilon C}(\hat{c})$ is fixed as $\epsilon\to 0$, which is denoted by $\mc{M}_{H_\infty}(\hat{c})$.
-In \cite{Yoshioka1995,Yoshioka1996}, Yoshioka proved a blow-up formula for the Betti numbers of $\mc{M}_{H}(c)$ and $\mc{M}_{H_{\infty}}(\hat{c})$, which was generalized by the second-named author and Qin \cite{Li1999,li1998blowup} and Nakajima--Yoshioka \cite{nakajima2003lectures,1050282810787470592} to the virtual Hodge numbers where the moduli space can be singular.
-The formula is closely related to modular forms.
+Given an ample line bundle $H$ and a total Chern class $c=(r,c_1,n)$, let $\mc{M}_H(c)$ be the moduli space of Gieseker-stable sheaves on $S$ with total Chern class $c$.
+For any $1\gg \epsilon>0$, the $\mb{Q}$-divisor $p^*H-\epsilon C$ is also ample, and the moduli space $\mc{M}_{p^*H-\epsilon C}(\hat{c})$ stabilizes as $\epsilon\to 0$ for any given total Chern class $\hat{c}$ on $\hat{S}$; we denote it by $\mc{M}_{H_\infty}(\hat{c})$.
+Yoshioka's blow-up formula \cref{eq:Yoshioka} was generalized by the second-named author and Qin \cite{Li1999,li1998blowup} to virtual Hodge numbers, where the moduli space may be singular, and by Nakajima--Yoshioka \cite{nakajima2003lectures,1050282810787470592} to arbitrary ranks.
 For example, for the rank $2$ case we have

-where $h^{i,j}$ is the (virtual) Hodge number and
+where $a=0,1$, $h^{i,j}$ is the (virtual) Hodge number and